-How was a composer who makes music as delicate as Julia Holter’s ever going to channel that unique boxing energy?
+How was a composer who makes music as celestial as Julia Holter's going to channel the energy of a boxing epic?

 When news broke that Julia Holter, the Los Angeles musician who has made some of the most outstanding ethereal pop albums of this decade, was set to compose the soundtrack for the Miles Teller-featuring boxing biopic Bleed for This, it’s safe to say a few eyebrows were raised.
 When most people think of the soundtracks to boxing films, the first thing that comes to mind is typically a composition that would function in the backdrop of every clichéd motivational video ever, like the theme to Rocky.
 How was a composer who makes music as delicate as Julia Holter’s ever going to channel that energy?

 Well, she doesn’t.
 Her contributions to the Bleed for This soundtrack are, in her own words, “understated", the exact treatment this film needed.
 Going against the grain of genre tropes must have been a challenging job for Holter on her first major film score, so met with PopMatters to discuss the emotions, compositional tactics, and inspiration behind her soundtrack.